labuladong/fucking-algorithm/think_like_computer/Framework and thoughts about learning data structure and algorithm.md

 }
 ```

-Don't be scared by so many parameters of this function, just to control the array index.
-In essence, this algorithm is also a preorder traversal.
+Don't be scared by the many parameters of this function, they're only purpose is to control the array index.
+In essence, this algorithm is also a pre-order traversal.

 Leetcode No.99 , hard level.
-This exercise requires to recover a BST, the main code is as follows：
+The exercise is to recover a BST, the main code is as follows：

 ```cpp
 void traverse(TreeNode* node) {